x4vslice/Strades-Misc/README.md

 May add more with time~

 ---
-All fanmade, I don't own the font symbols or any designs.
+All fanmade, I don't own the font symbols/runes or any designs.
-Credits to Gato and past translators ❣️
+Credits to Gato ❣️

 ~XAV